ForEvolve/forevolve.github.io/_drafts/en/2023-12-01-an-atypical-asp-net-core-8-design-patterns-guide-third-edition.md

 -   Updated all diagrams (improved contrasts to some of them, making them more accessible).
 -   Removed the custom FluentValidation & MediatR code to make validation work as it now works out of the box.
 Deleted the `FluentValidationExceptionFilter` (`IExceptionFilter`) class and the `ThrowFluentValidationExceptionBehavior<TRequest, TResponse>` (`IPipelineBehavior<TRequest, TResponse>`) class.
 Removed the need to register the validators as `ServiceLifetime.Singleton`.

+# Chapter 18

+-   A brand new chapter about Request-EndPoint-Response (REPR) & Minimal API.
+-   Defines the pattern.
+-   Organize the code in different ways using only Minimal APIs.
+-   Explore a larger project that includes exception handling, object mapping, and grey-box testing.

 # New Outline

 ```